VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: System Architecture

-Via VoteLab, voters can engage in the voting process using the personal devices they are already familiar with, without the need for specialized or dedicated voting hardware.
-This functionality expands the reach of voting campaigns and enhances participation by eliminating barriers associated with physical polling locations or specialized voting devices.
-It promotes flexibility and convenience, enabling voters to cast their votes online anytime and from anywhere with Internet access.
+\textbf{Ubiquitous Online Voting} Via VoteLab, voters engage in voting processes using personal devices they are already familiar with, without specialized or dedicated voting hardware.
+This promotes flexibility and convenience, enabling voters to cast their votes online anytime and from anywhere with Internet access.

-In summary, VoteLab provides a testbed for comparing voting mechanisms and gathering augmented voting data for research and policy-making purposes.
-The user-friendly interface promotes engagement and empowers users to design complex processes without coding skills.
-This promotes an inclusive voting experience, facilitating complex field tests, crowd sensing, and participatory decision-making.